new puppy tool kit

 Did you know that most red goldendoodles fade to light red over time?
 Actually, most goldendoodle colors fade, except for cream/white (obviously).
 Sometimes we have a dog that darkens over time, but this is very rare, and usually they end up lightening anyway.

 There is a gene known as the “progressive greying” gene that is believed to come from poodles.
 It’s not something that we can test for, which makes it difficult to breed out of our bloodlines.
-Since we focus on health, temperament, and structure, color is just a bonus and not that important to us to try to breed it out of our lines.
+Since we focus on health, temperament, coat, and structure, color is just a bonus and not that important to us to try to breed it out of our lines.
 It’s unknown whether this gene is dominant or recessive.
 Very few breeders claim they have “non-fading” lines.

 Our hope is that each person falls in love with the temperament of each puppy and does not focus on picking the darkest red, because the darkest red could become the lightest in the litter in as little as two years.

 If you have a red goldendoodle, you likely would’ve starting seeing “rings” in their coat as early as 6 weeks old.
 They generally go through lightening and darkening phases every few weeks, although some people don’t notice this at all.
 The “rings” are the lines of light and dark on the coat as the roots lighten and darken.
 Their official “lighten process” usually starts between 18-24 months, although it could be earlier or later in some cases.
 They gradually begin to lighten up and will usually be their “final” color by 3 years old.

 Here is my Murphy girl now.
 She’s 3.5 years old and she’s done with her lightening process (she’s stayed the same color for months now).
 You can see in the second picture what her color was before she began lightening.
 Some reds may not end up this light, it just depends on the dog.
 She’s more beautiful to us now than she ever was.
 We love the golden red of her coat and the darker tips in her tail.